milesepstein13/severe-thunderstorm-analysis/readme.md

            * = 1 - FOH (Frequency of Hits)
          * `POFD` (Probability of False Detection): b / (b + d)
            * The expected mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was NOT a verifying event within 25 miles
-           * Note that FOM and POFD are the non-squared (unless you set `squared = True`) contributions to the BS by at verifying and non-verifying grid squares respectively.
+           * Note that FOM and POFD are the non-squared contributions to the BS by at verifying and non-verifying grid squares respectively.
            * = 1 - PCF (Percent Correct Rejections)
          * `DFR` (Detection Failure Ratio): c / (c + d)
            * The expected mean PPH probability where no storms were forecast.